phlex-ruby/phlex/README.md

 ### Content

-Components, like tags, can accept nested contents as a block given to `template`, which they can then render inline or pass to another tag.
+Components, like tags, can accept nested contents as a block given to `template`, which they can then yield or pass to another tag.

 Here the content is passed to a `div` tag: